Most injuries to muscles and the tissues that connect them result from injuries or overuse.

 Elevating the injured limb helps drain fluid away from the injury and thus reduce swelling.
 The injured limb is elevated above heart level for the first 2 days.

 After 48 hours, people can periodically apply heat (for example, with a heating pad) for 15 to 20 minutes at a time.
-Heat may relieve pain.
+Heat may relieve pain and speed healing.
 However, whether heat or ice is best is unclear, and what works best may vary from one person to another.

 Keeping a limb from moving (immobilization) reduces pain and helps with healing by preventing further injury to surrounding tissues.
 Joints on both sides of the injury are immobilized.